hangyakuzero/snyff/README.md

 # snyff
-A tool to find open ports
+A tool to find open ports, scans upto 10000 ports by default, could be changed by editing the main.rs

 ## USAGE